 Shooting movies in Prague is common because of its affordability and the laid-back nature of its citizens.
 Some notable movies and series that have been filmed in Prague include Outlander, Van Helsing, The League of Extraordinary Gentlemen, The Zookeeper, Amadeus, Yentl, and many many more.

 Prague is the most artistic city I have visited to date.
+It isn't just artsy, the unique art of Prague will stir the imagination and start important conversations.
 There are many cities that celebrate and cherish the masters of the past, but Prague holds the artistic masters of the future.
 From their markets to their tallest towers, they cultivate that which enlightens the soul and expands the mind.
 So take a little from your savings and go explore the Art of Prague.